In today’s culinary landscape,

 where chefs battle for fame on countless television shows and the ingredient of the moment can change on a dime, Chef/Restaurateur Marco Frattaroli is a stalwart of honest Italian cooking, whose guiding principles dictate that tradition trumps trends and integrity reigns supreme.

 Marco opened Bastas Trattoria in Northwest Portland in 1992 with lines around the block.
-Twenty years later and after various iterations, Bastas Trattoria remains a neighborhood favorite and an example of what hard work and unerring principles bring to the table: longevity and authenticity.
+Over two decades later, Bastas Trattoria remains a neighborhood favorite and an example of what hard work and unerring principles bring to the table: longevity and authenticity.

 A self taught chef, Marco’s greatest influence was his father, a physician who was incredibly passionate about food.
 Born in Rome, Marco grew up in both Italy and the United States, immersed amidst the excitement of cooking and the kitchen.
 He experienced firsthand the joy that comes from a meal made with love and care and two hands.
 An avid hunter and creative thinker, his father was known to substitute spit-roasted robins in the classic Lombard dish, Polenta e Osei, when no pheasant were abound.